-INTERSEC 2025: The French Technology at the forefront of Fire Safety and Risk Prevention
+INTERSEC 2025: The French Technology At The Forefront Of Fire Safety And Risk Prevention

-(MENAFN- Performance Communications) Dubai, United Arab Emirates, January 10th , 2024 – From January 14 to 16, INTERSEC 2025, the world’s premier event shaping the future of security, safety, and fire protection, will highlight the latest technological innovations in these critical sectors.
+(MENAFN- Mid-East Info) Dubai, United Arab Emirates – From January 14 to 16, INTERSEC 2025, the world's premier event shaping the future of security, safety, and fire protection, will highlight the latest technological innovations in these critical sectors.
 The French Pavilion, organized by Business France, will feature five pioneering French companies showcasing their state-of-the-art solutions designed to enhance fire safety and strengthen risk prevention.

 The firefighting market in the UAE is witnessing remarkable growth and innovation in 2024, fueled by rapid urbanization and stringent safety regulations.
 With the UAE fire safety systems and equipment market projected to grow at a CAGR of 3% by 2027, advancements in technology are taking center stage, including AI-powered firefighting robots and drones equipped with thermal imaging cameras.